-Between the confluence with the Cal-Sag Channel and mouth of the river at Lake Michigan, industrial traffic, concrete and steel vertical bulkhead walls, and powered boats make this stretch a place for expert paddlers.
+Between the confluence with the Cal-Sag Channel and the mouth of the river at Lake Michigan, industrial traffic, concrete, and steel vertical bulkhead walls, and powered boats make this stretch a place for expert paddlers.
 However, the O’Brien Locks at 134th Street, Lake Calumet, and the monumental, hulking, and rusting relics of the river’s industrial past, create a unique experience in this section.
 The Little Calumet Boat Launch and the boat ramp in Beaubien Woods create the water trail on this stretch.

 Directions: Put-in at the launch ramp at Beaubien Woods Forest Preserve, owned by the Forest Preserves of Cook County, south of 130th Street, between the I-94 Bishop Ford Freeway and Altgeld Gardens.
 At Carver Military Academy, located at 13100 S. Doty Avenue, turn west onto 132nd Street.
 Cross the railroad tracks, and then almost immediately turn south on the Forest Preserve Drive and follow it to its end at the boat ramps.

 Underground Railroad Connection: As an alternative to this trip, or in conjunction with this trip, you can also head upstream from the Beaubien Woods Boat Ramp for a short distance and pass historic Underground Railroad sites.
 Although the buildings, bridge, and ferry that were stops on the Underground Railroad no longer stand, you can use this map to understand where they were and get a sense of the history of this stretch of the river.
 Download the Underground Railroad map.